MarianaGo202/Project_2-Arctic-Sea-Ice-Age/README.md

 # <h1 align="center">**Arctic Sea Ice Age Analysis**</h1>

-<p align="justify">Third project in my oceanographic data series.
+<p align="justify">Second project in my oceanographic data series.
 After a single-variable time series and a full 3D ocean biogeochemistry model, this one moves into the cryosphere: Arctic sea ice age and sea ice concentration by age category, built from a raw NetCDF model file.
 The goal was to build a full workflow around this kind of polar data — inspecting and processing the NetCDF file, aggregating it into daily time series, loading it into SQLite, and connecting it to an interactive Power BI dashboard.</p>

 **Development environment:** Visual Studio Code (VS Code)